 - Representation as concentration and molecule counts

-- Single trajectory or histogram of values at given time point.
+- Single, multiple trajectories or a histogram of values at a given time point.

 - Spatial Deterministic Simulations: